Council meetings are regularly held on the third Wednesday of each month, 5:30 pm

 The culmination of four years of prayer, analysis, discussion and exploration, Faith Community Church is an independent church with no denominational affiliation.
 Our vision is to minister to all God's people with a loving spirit, reaching out to the community we are a part of, with hope based on faith.

-That's why we have chosen a symbol of the past for the logo of our new church: the bell tower in front of the church that can be viewed from Hwy 71.
+Our logo is a bold, new representation of our long-standing landmark: the bell tower in front of the church that can be viewed from Hwy 71.
 It is simple: three crosses and two bells, the crosses arranged in a triangle on a raised mount.
 The bells are from two of the first churches in Milford—the Methodist Episcopal Church and the Congregational Christian Church—which came together to form one church: Union Memorial.
 The raised crosses from which the bells hang are a reminder of the three crosses on Mount Calvary.
-The shape of the triangle is a reference to the Christian doctrine of the Trinity.

 The symbolism of the bells and crosses is as meaningful today as it was the day the bell tower was dedicated; the bells are as important to us now as they were to their respective congregation in the late 1800's and those who founded Union Memorial Church in 1958.

-So we choose to embrace our heritage.
-As we move forward, our logo reminds us of those who came before us, those who were also willing to change and evolve, just as we are doing today.
+We embrace our heritage and as we move forward our logo reminds us of those who came before us, those who were also willing to change and evolve, just as we are doing today.